3li-Ahmed/alx-pre_course/README.md

 My first readme
-This file was updated now
+This file was updated now now